jbmitch/transit-gateway/editing-gateway.md

 # Managing your transit gateways
 {: #edit-gateway}

-You can add or delete connections from your transit gateways using the IBM Cloud™ console.
+You can add or delete connections from your {{site.data.keyword.tg_full}} using the IBM Cloud™ console.
 {: shortdesc}

 ## Deleting connections